Package Torello.Java

 public static java.lang.String loadFileToString(java.lang.String fName) throws java.io.IOException

-This will load the entire contents of a text-file on disk to a singlejava.lang.String
+This will load the entire contents of a Text-File on disk to a singlejava.lang.String

-TRUNCATES TRAILING ZEROES: Some of the ugliest code to see is that which finds'EOF'
+Some of the ugliest code to see is that which finds'EOF'

-characters liberally inserted into a simple text-file.
-When reading a file (which, regardless of whether it actually is a text-file), this method will remove any trailingASCII-0
+characters liberally inserted into a simple Text-File.
+When reading a file (which, regardless of whether it actually is a Text-File), this method will remove any trailingASCII-0

 characters (literally,char c == 0

 ) from the files that are read.
-Finding'.html'

 or'.java'